dojo/docs/dijit/Tooltip.rst

 Tooltip is similar to the title="" attribute in regular HTML, but is much more flexible.
 You can control the display timing, and specify arbitrary (rich-text) HTML for the tooltip contents.

-Note that if you want your tooltip to contain a form or something that the user clicks on / focuses on, you should use the `dijit.TooltipDialog <dijit/TooltipDialog>`_ instead.
+Note that if you want your tooltip to contain a form or something that the user clicks on / focuses on, you should use the :ref:`dijit.TooltipDialog <dijit/TooltipDialog>` instead.

 =====